-I have mentioned Enjin earlier, but they aren’t the only blockchain start-up to provide SDKs for developing a blockchain-based game.
-Loom Network provides their Unity SDK, and you can use that to build your game.
+I mentioned Enjin earlier, but they aren’t the only blockchain start-up to provide SDKs for developing a blockchain-based game.
+Loom Network provides its Unity SDK, and you can use that to build your game.
 Check out the GitHub material for Unity SDK, to get started.

 You can also build your blockchain game from scratch as follows:

-- Learn Ethereum development, including coding of smart contracts and DApp development.
+- Learn Ethereum development, including coding smart contracts and DApp development.